tb/Game-Case-angular-es6-jspm-restangular/README.md

 ========================================================================

 ## Description
-A video game showcase app written in Angular and ES6, compiled with Babel, and built with modules / dependencies managed by JSPM.
+A video game showcase app written in Angular 1.x (for now!) and ES6, compiled with Babel, and built with modules / dependencies managed by JSPM.

 Restangular will be used to consume data from the [Mashape Metacritic API](https://www.mashape.com/byroredux/metacritic-v2).